facebookresearch/FFCV-SSL/README.md

 - *More augmentations*: Data augmentations is crucial for methods like Self-supervised learning, in this fork we add ColorJitter, Solarization, Grayscale, Rotation..
 - *Seeding** Being able to fix the seed of a given transformation is important for reproducibility
-- *Multi views* FFCV2 is able to return an arbitraty number of different view of a given field with different pipelines.
+- *Multi views* FFCV-SSL is able to return an arbitraty number of different view of a given field with different pipelines.

 # `ffcv` seeding <a name="seeding"></a>